-The role includes leading internal policy-teams to project-manage the implementation of a new EU legal package on energy, and development of a competition law network across the office.
+The role will also involve some stimulating policy work in areas with a quasi-legal content and includes leading internal policy-teams to project-manage the implementation of a new EU legal package on energy, and development of a competition law network across the office.
 This is a management as well as a legal role.